 Our faculty members include some of the best academics and professionals in the fields of tourism in Israel.
 Their academic background is in tourism and hotel management, business administration, geography, sociology and psychology.
 They are very experienced in teaching, research and in tourism consulting.
 In addition, we use the services of tourism and hospitality professionals, who contribute to the students in the relevant practical aspects.

-Dr. Alon Gelbman (PhD, University of Liverpool, UK):
+Prof. Alon Gelbman (PhD, University of Liverpool, UK):

 Head of department.
 Specializes in cultural geography and tourism, urban and rural tourism, tourism and peace, and international tourism.

 Dr. Hezi Israeli (DSc, Technion – Israel Institute of Technology, Israel)